pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/tools/swaggerhub.md

 #### 4.1 Create our Consumer

 We can start the build of our consumer.
-We have the choice to build from our own framework, or generate an [OAS compliant client SDK](https://support.smartbear.com/swaggerhub/docs/apis/generating-code/client-sdk.html).
+We have the choice to build from our own framework or generate an [OAS compliant client SDK](https://support.smartbear.com/swaggerhub/docs/apis/generating-code/client-sdk.html).

 We can optionally use the server mocks from step (2).

 #### 4.2 Test our Consumer

 We can now test our consumer.
-This is the stage where we will capture the *consumer contract*.
-You can choose to use Pact, or convert your preferred mocks into a contract file.
+This is the stage where we capture the *consumer contract*.
+You can use Pact or convert your preferred mocks into a contract file.

 See this [guide](/docs/bi-directional-contract-testing/consumer) and one of our BDCT [examples](/docs/examples) for an idea of how to do this.

 #### 4.3.
 Publish to PactFlow

 [Publish](https://docs.pact.io/getting_started/sharing_pacts) your contsumer contract to PactFlow.
-We suggest to use the standard [Pact CLI tools](https://docs.pact.io/implementation_guides/cli#distributions) for this step.
+We suggest using the standard [Pact CLI tools](https://docs.pact.io/implementation_guides/cli#distributions) for this step.

 #### 4.4.
 Check `can-i-deploy` if it's safe to release